evcc-io/evcc/README.md

   The *Residual Power* is a configurable assumption how much power remaining facilities beside the charger use.

 - **Grid meter**: Configuring a *grid meter* is the preferred option.
-The *grid meter* is expected to be a two-way meter (import+export) and return the current amount of grid export as negative value measured in kWh.
+The *grid meter* is expected to be a two-way meter (import+export) and return the current amount of grid export as negative value measured in Watt (W).
 The charger is then allowed to consume:

-      Δ Charge Power = Grid Meter Power - Residual Power
+      Charge Power = Current Charge Power - Grid Meter Power - Residual Power

-  rounded down and capped at zero and

-      Charge Power = Current Charge Power + Δ Charge Power

   In this setup, *residual power* is used as margin to account for fluctuations in PV production that may be faster than EVCC's control loop.